xarcdotdev/hyprorbit/README.md

 ➡️ Use `hyprorbit module jump code` to instantly switch to your code workspace.

-➡️ Use `hyprorbit orbit next` to cycle through your configured orbits.
+➡️ Use `hyprorbit orbit next` to cycle through your configured workspace-sets.

+➡️ Use `hyprorbit module focus code` to focus/move/launch your coding applications.

 <!-- <div align="center">
 ![Product Demo][product-screenshot]